CCI-MOC/documentation/docs/source/monitoring/monitoring.md

 # Monitoring

 This document describes how we monitor our infrastructure and various services.
+To view monitoring data, visit our monitoring system at https://zabbix.massopen.cloud and login as the guest user.

 ## Requirements